ben-razor/fluence-artwork/README.md

 Community is repsented by natural world networks.
 In this set, mycological (mushroom) networks.
 Can contain:

-* Liberty Cap - In gold, silver of Flucibin
+* Liberty Cap - In gold, silver or Flucibin
 * Flu Agaric - With gold, silver or Flucibin stem
 * Inkcap